 This film is part of the hind swaraj today series which seeks to explore the essence and relevance of swaraj in our lives.
-This film features Anuradha Joshi, founder of SIDH, who lives in mussorie.
+This film features Kishore Saint, a gandhian activist, who lives in Udaipur.

 Thoughts on Resurrecting Nai Talim